Saturday, February 2, 2013

 Frances Eugenia Duncan - July 8, 1849 to April 9, 1921

-The first time my mother mentioned Frances Eugenia it was to tell me that it was she who had loved and owned the cherry-wood bedstead that came went with the family to Colorado Springs.
+The first time my mother mentioned Frances Eugenia it was to tell me that it was she who had loved and owned the cherry-wood bedstead that came with the family to Colorado Springs.
 It traveled slung over the necks of the oxen that pulled their covered wagon.
 I played on this bed when I was a child and my mother cherished it as a memory of her Grandmother.
 It was a beautiful piece of work; turned wood that felt like satin to the touch.

 Along with being a gifted cook and tatting, mending clothing and doing beautiful embroidery when she had time, she did plain sewing in delicate little stitches.